pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

 ## Troubleshooting

-The X.509 certiicates are stored in Kubernetes secrets.
+The X.509 certificates are stored in Kubernetes secrets.
 To inspect them, use commands similar to `kubectl -n ${namespace} get secret`.

-These secrets are then mounted into the containers.
-Check the `Volumes:` in the output of `kubectl -n ${namespace} describe pod ${podname}`.
+These secrets are mounted into the containers.
+To view the volume mounts, check the **Volumes** section in the output of the `kubectl -n ${namespace} describe pod ${podname}` command.

 To check these secret mounts from inside the container, run the following command:

 ``` shell
 kubectl exec -n ${cluster_name} --stdin=true --tty=true ${cluster_name}-tidb-0 -c tidb -- /bin/sh
 ```

+The contents of the TLS directories is as follows:

 ``` shell
 sh-5.1# ls -l /var/lib/*tls